ionic-team/ionic-docs/src/content/intro.md

 ### Simplicity

-Ionic Framework is built with simplicity in mind, so that creating Ionic apps enjoyable, easy to learn, and accessible to just about anyone with web development familiartiy.
+Ionic Framework is built with simplicity in mind, so that creating Ionic apps enjoyable, easy to learn, and accessible to just about anyone with web development familiarity.

 ## License